ynixon/rotter/README.md

 # RSS Feed Ticker (Rotter News)

 ## Overview
-This project provides two interfaces to display Rotter News RSS feed titles: a web-based ticker using Flask, jQuery, and feedparser (`RotterWeb.py`), and a Windows desktop-based ticker (`RotterWin.pyw`).
+This project provides a modern web-based interface to display Rotter News RSS feed titles using Flask, jQuery, and feedparser (`RotterWeb.py`).
+The application features a responsive design with light/dark theme support and offline capabilities.

 ## Features
+- Modern, responsive web interface with light/dark theme support
-- Fetches RSS feed from a specified URL.
+- Fetches RSS feed from Rotter.net
-- Displays titles in a scrolling ticker format on the web interface.
+- Displays news headlines with timestamps in an animated ticker format
-- For Windows users, displays titles sequentially with a pause in between on the desktop interface.
-- Refreshes the feed and starts from the beginning after all titles are shown.
+- Automatically highlights new headlines
+- Offline mode with local storage for continued viewing when disconnected
+- Connection status monitoring with automatic reconnection
+- Mobile-friendly design with optimized layout for different screen sizes
+- Background auto-refresh for latest news updates

 ## Dependencies
 ### Python Packages